SAMMISolutions/docs/doc_posts/_getting-started/download.md

 <a href="https://obsproject.com/"><button type="button" class="btn btn-outline-secondary">Download OBS Studio</button></a>

 **OBS Websocket**
 This is how SAMMI Core communicates with OBS Studio.

-OBS Websocket 5.0 has been released publicly very recently and SAMMI is compatible with this version.
-However, as it is a recent release, some extensions that formerly worked on OBS Websocket 4.9.1 will not work if you switch to OBS Websocket 5.0.
+OBS version 28 has websocket 5.0 built in and SAMMI is fully compatible with it.
+However, please note that since websocket 5.0 is still veru new, some extensions that formerly worked on OBS Websocket 4.9.1 will not work if you use 5.0.

-You can download OBS Websocket 5.0 **along with** the [OBS Websocket 4.9-compat](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1-compat) in order to preserve backwards compatibility.
+If you are on OBS version 27, you can download OBS Websocket 5.0 **along with** the [OBS Websocket 4.9-compat](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1-compat) in order to preserve backwards compatibility.
 However, this means you will need to set up two instances of OBS in SAMMI, one using 5.0 and one using the 4.9-compat version.

 For the time being, until you are sure your extensions have been fully updated to use OBS Websocket 5.0, we suggest staying on 4.9.1.